White-breasted Nuthatch

 In Colorado, the White-breasted Nuthatch's diet reflects what's locally available across seasons.
 At feeders, they're most drawn to Peanuts, suet, sunflower seed, which mirrors the high-energy foods they seek in the wild.
 Offering the right food in the right feeder is the single biggest factor in successfully attracting White-breasted Nuthatchs to your yard.

-During nesting season (typically April–July on the Front Range), White-breasted Nuthatchs also rely heavily on insects as a protein source for their young — so a pesticide-free garden benefits them beyond just the feeder.
+During nesting season, White-breasted Nuthatchs also rely heavily on insects as a protein source for their young — so a pesticide-free garden benefits them beyond just the feeder.

 How to Attract Them to Your Yard